My Story

 I have climbed scaffolds, painted in extreme weather, and worked across different languages and cultures to bring murals to life.
 Each project reminds me that murals can do more than decorate a wall—they can uplift and connect entire communities.

-To view my mural art, please visit muralsbygeorgeta.com
+To view and learn more about my mural art, please visit muralsbygeorgeta.com